Table of Contents[Hide][Show]

-Early in her career, Nooyi worked a graveyard receptionist job while getting her degree at Yale University.
+Early in her career, Indra Nooyi worked a graveyard receptionist job while getting her degree at Yale University.
 This short sleep pattern continued later into her career.
-She typically only gets about 4 hours of sleep a night.
+This famous short sleeper only gets about 4 hours of sleep a night.

 While he was president, Bill Clinton only slept about 5 hours per night.
 Clinton had to increase his sleep schedule after having heart surgery.